East Midlands: Ethnicity

+Religion

 Social deprivation

 The region as a whole is less deprived than the West Midlands and regions in the North of England.
 By measurement of Lower Layer Super Output Areas, the East Midlands has more in common with the South of England (except London) than the North, in that it has more areas in the 20 per cent least deprived areas than the 20 per cent most deprived areas, but less so than regions in Southern England.
 This has been explained by academic statisticians, who claim the area straddles the north–south divide.

 The region does not show typical economic characteristics of Northern England (which the West Midlands does), although it is not as affluent as large parts of the South of England.
 Economically, the East Midlands bears a similarity to South West England.

 In March 2011, the average unemployment claimant count for the region was 3.6 per cent.
 Nottingham and Leicester were the highest with 5.8 per cent each.
 Next were Corby and Lincoln with 4.9 per cent.
 The lowest were Rutland and South Northamptonshire with 1.4 per cent each, and Harborough, with 1.6 per cent.

 Elections

-At the 2015 general election, 43 per cent of the region's electorate voted Conservative, 32 per cent Labour, 16 per cent UKIP, 6% Liberal Democrat and 3 per cent Green.
-The division of seats is less equally spread, with 32 Conservative and 14 Labour, and the geographic spread is even more weighted towards the Conservatives, with Labour's 14 seats being in Derby (1), Leicester (3), Nottingham (4) and the East Midlands coalfield (6) – most of these, except Leicester, are in the area defined as the economic North of England, and are in geographically smaller seats.
-Northamptonshire, Rutland and Lincolnshire are completely Conservative.
-The region had a 0.2 per cent swing from Labour to Conservative.
+The East Midlands is represented by forty-seven Members of Parliament (MPs), a gain of one after the most recent Periodic Review.
+At the 2024 general election, the region elected twenty-nine Labour Party MPs, fifteen Conservatives, two from Reform UK and one independent.
+Labour Party MPs were primarily elected in Derbyshire (where they won all eleven seats) and Nottinghamshire, whilst Conservatives were mostly elected in Leicestershire and Lincolnshire.

 In 2009, Nottinghamshire and Derbyshire county councils changed control from Labour to Conservative.
-From 1993 to 2005, Northampton was controlled by Labour, and is now controlled by the Conservatives.
-Lincolnshire and Leicestershire have historically been Conservative controlled and hence all the main county councils are now Conservative controlled.
+From 1993 to 2005, Northampton was controlled by Labour, but has since been controlled by the Conservatives.
+Lincolnshire and Leicestershire have historically been Conservative, hence all the main county councils are Conservative controlled.